 How to Compress PDF Files with UPDF

 Compressing a PDF file with UPDF is a simple and straightforward process.
-Use the following simple steps to use compression to reduce the size of the PDF file with UPDF;
+Use the following simple steps to use compression to reduce the size of the PDF file;

 Step 1: Download and Install UPDF

-Go to the UPDF website to get a copy of the setup files for UPDF.
-Download it and then follow the instructions to install the program on your computer.
+Download the app and then follow the instructions to install the program on your computer.
 Open UPDF after installation.

 Step 2: Open the PDF File to Compress